 Yes–I said it.
 The box mix that turns up on grocery aisles every single holiday season.
-It’s a total quick fix when you need two dozen cookies in three hours.
+It’s a total quick fix when you need two dozen cookies in three hours: enter chewy soft ginger Christmas cookies to the rescue.

 Basically, the box mix is intended to make the gingerbread-style cake, but with a few additional ingredients, it makes fantastic cookies.
-After eight minutes, the cookies aren’t going to look done.
+After eight minutes, these chewy soft ginger Christmas cookies aren’t going to look done.
 They’ll be puffy but still somewhat wet-looking.
 Trust me.
 Take them out, let them cool on the pan for two minutes or so, and you’ll thank me, I promise.

 These cookies get their base from a boxed gingerbread mix.
 They're soft and chewy and slightly spicy.